Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 None

 This command causes the WiFi module to start a network scan.
+During the scan, any existing WiFi connection will be lost until the scan is complete.
+If starting ths command from Duet Web Control connected over WiFi, wait for the reconnection before sending M587.2.

 ## M587.2: Return network scan results